 Access to all scientific data (BEDs, ADCP, etc) at the termination of the experiment.
-Data to be publishable within TBD
+Data available to be released for published 2 (?
+TDB) years afterwards.

 Fugro to pay all NRE for BED 2.0 redesign effort

 Fugro to pay all procurement and assembly costs for 11 BEDs (including 1 bench unit for reference to be held by MBARI)